Category Archives: Music

 Ferenc Tobak: Musician, instrument maker, and ethnomusicologist from Hungary

 The best way for these [musical] traditions to live on is to get the younger generation involved.
-Without the young people they are lost. -Ferec Tobak It started in 1967 when I was given a guitar for Christmas by my … Continue reading
+Without the young people they are lost. -Ferec Tobak You have had a rich musical career including work as a musician, an instrument … Continue reading

 Zé Manel: Singer, multi-instrumentalist, composer, and music legend from Guinea-Bissau